paradigmas-2019-2-malufa/projeto-1/README.md

 This project resulted in the development of a Game Boy-inspired console game.
 The Game Boy is an 8-bit handheld game console developed and manufactured by Nintendo.

-There are 4 games: video_game: in the project:
+There are 4 games in the project:

 * Tic-Tac-Toe game :o: :x:
 * Rock paper and scissors :facepunch: :hand: :v: